 This is one of the longest snakes in Western Australia, reaching lengths of 4 metres.
 They are heavy-bodied with short tails.
 They are normally uniformly brown or olive.
 They tend to prefer living close to fresh water and are great swimmers.

-They feed mostly at night and will ambush ducks, wallabies, and monitor lizards.
+Olive pythons feed mostly at night and will ambush ducks, wallabies, and monitor lizards.
 They can take down impressively sized prey and have been known to attack crocodiles.
-Though these are venomous, they are constrictors.
+Though these snakes are venomous, they are constrictors.

 Orange-naped Snake (Furina ornata)

-Another small snake, only growing to 40 cm in length.
-They are very slender-bodied, with flat heads and round snouts.
-They are brown and grey with paler undersides.
+These snakes can grow up to 40 cm in length.
+Orange-naped snakes have very slender-bodies, with flat heads and round snouts.
+They are brown and grey in colour with paler undersides.

 This snake hides in fallen leaf litter.
 They often eat small reptiles like geckos and skinks.
-They tend to have poor balance, which is most noticeable when they try to do a cobra impression, they will often unbalance and fall.
-Though they are venomous and a bite should always be followed by medical treatment.
+They tend to have poor balance, which is most noticeable when they try to do a cobra impression.
+During the act, these snakes will often lose balance and fall.
+These snakes are venomous and a bite should always be followed by medical treatment.

 Prong-snouted Blind Snake (Anilios bituberculatus)

-Short species, at just 30-45 cm long.
+Prong-snouted blind snakes are 30-45 cm long.
 They have an indistinct head from their body.
-They are usually brown in colour.
-They are very elusive, with their full range not understood.
+They are usually brown in colour and are known to be quite elusive.

-They are a burrowing species, living most of their life underground.
-So you won’t see them much, even if they are near you.
+These snakes are a burrowing species, living most of their life underground.
+So, you won’t see them much, even if they are near you.

 Water Python (Liasis fuscus)